robotman2412/pax-graphics/docs/drawing.md

 # Text drawing

-Text drawing works like normal drawing, but with more characters.
+Text drawing works like normal drawing, but with more characters and UTF-8 support.
 In PAX, you can draw text as well as calculate it's size.

 List of text methods: